9 Ways to Support the Writer in Your Life

 Pay for legitimate streaming service subscriptions and legal downloads only!
 And when the lockdowns are lifted, please go to the actual movie theaters, who are at risk of going under completely right now!
 And don’t forget to support writers in public readings and buying from local bookstores.

 I promise you, there are people in your life who are trying to make a living in writing.
 Why make life harder for them by stealing from their monthly paychecks?

 7. Stop Calling Young Writers “Aspiring” Writers

-If you know someone who’s writing, they’re a writer.
+If you know someone who’s actually writing and submitting, they’re a writer.
 Enough said!
 They may not make a lot of many or be able to do it full time or be in the big leagues.
 That doesn't matter.

 At what point does a writer transition from being an “aspiring” writer to an “actual” writer?
 Publication credits?
 Money?
 Awards?
 Followers?

 They may be a student or work other jobs to make ends meet, but if they’re writing, no matter how good or successful they are, published or unpublished, they are a writer!
-And the road to publication is often much longer than most careers.
+And the road to publication is different for every writer often much longer than most careers.
 That doesn’t mean writers aren’t patiently and purposefully working their butts off to get there.

-Treat writers in your circle as professional writers and watch what happens when they know others respect their craft and recognize the work they’re doing.
+Treat writers in your circle as writers and watch what happens when they know others respect their craft and recognize the work they’re doing.